Packer-Lab/popping-off/README.md

 ------------

 To use demixing PCA, one must install their package.
-To do so, clone this repo: https://github.com/machenslab/dPCA/tree/master/python/ and follow their python installation instructions.
+To do so, clone this repo: https://github.com/machenslab/dPCA/tree/master/python/ and follow their python installation instructions..